All students in Mr. Klein's Social Studies classes are expected to exhibit the following Required Class Behaviors:

 - Students who are absent will be responsible to access this site, contact a classmate or e-mail the instructor to keep up with all assignments.

-- MAKE UPS: All in-class assessments for which a student is absent must be made up after school the first Tuesday or Thursday the student returns to school, or at 6:00 am on the following day with Mr. McDermott in room B119 (unless there has been an extended absence when the school policy for absence takes effect - please see student handbook.
+- MAKE UPS: For all in-class assessments for which a student is absent, the student will be prepared to take the test the first Lunch and Learn after the student returns to school.
+(Significant difficulties which may arise that hinder completion of the make-up times must immediately be communicated to Mr. Klein via e-mail prior to return to school so that special accomodations can be made - make ups will not occur in class) (unless there has been an extended absence when the school policy for absence takes effect - please see student handbook.

 - Tests or quizzes not made up within the specified time frame will receive a zero.